krahets/hello-algo/en/docs/chapter_graph/graph.md

 ## 9.1.1 &nbsp; Common types of graphs

-Based on whether edges have direction, graphs can be divided into "undirected graphs" and "directed graphs", as shown in Figure 9-2.
+Based on whether edges have direction, graphs can be divided into <u>undirected graphs</u> and <u>directed graphs</u>, as shown in Figure 9-2.

 - In undirected graphs, edges represent a "bidirectional" connection between two vertices, for example, the "friendship" in WeChat or QQ.
 - In directed graphs, edges have directionality, that is, the edges $A \rightarrow B$ and $A \leftarrow B$ are independent of each other, for example, the "follow" and "be followed" relationship on Weibo or TikTok.